Yshayy/yshayy/README.md

 and I'm passionate about product design, software architecture, technology, programming languages and OSS development.

 🔥 I love tinkering with cutting-edge technologies to build great products that deliver real (and new) value to users.
-💻 I'm deeply interested in OSS development.
-In past few years, I had the oppertunity to lead the development of several open source projects.
 ✨ I enjoy sharing my knowledge with the community by giving talks at local meetups and public events.
 I've spoken on a variety of topics, including UI design, functional and reactive programming, and multi-container architecture.
 🚀 Currently, I'm working on building the next generation of collaboration tools for development teams at Livecycle.

-Check out some of my talks and projects below:
+💻 Check out some of my talks and projects below:

 :electron: OSS projects (Maintainer/Owner):
 - [Preey](https://github.com/livecycle/preevy) - preview environments provisioner